 - YouTube gaming streamers suffer a lot more copyright takedowns than Twitch streamers.

-To be able to have the best streaming experience, it is important to look for a streaming platform that best meet your needs and preferences.
+To be able to have the best streaming experience, it is important to look for a streaming platform that best meets your needs and preferences.
 While these three gaming platforms are touted as the best and are the most popular ones, there are still a lot of platforms you can find online.
 Feel free to explore as you start your journey as an online video game streamer!